jonathanraditya/motion_detector/README.md

 # Hikvision CCTV Motion Detector

-A codebase to automatically capture live frames from Hikvision CCTV web interface, and using python microservices to run a live motion detector and send it to Telegram
+A codebase to automatically capture live frames from Hikvision CCTV web interface, and using python microservices to run a live motion detector and send it to Telegram.

 # Server backend controller
 ## `global_modules.py`